 - The recipe used manilla clams which are common in the Pacific Northwest, they are very small and only take about 5 minutes to cook.
 Another popular grocery store variety is the Littleneck clam, they are larger than manilla clams and could take 10-11 minutes to cook.

-- Storebought clam stock (or nectar or juice) adds salt, we didn't add salt since clams naturally have a brined flavor since they came from the sea.
-Feel free to add extra salt to your recipe if it's needed.
+- Storebought clam stock (or nectar or juice as it's sometimes called) adds salt.
+We didn't add salt since clams have a natural brined flavor from the sea.
+Feel free to add extra salt to your recipe, as needed.

-Yes, clam stock can be frozen. it's suggested to freeze it in small batches so you can easily use it in other recipes, a little goes a long way.
+Yes, clam stock can be frozen.
+We suggest freezing it in small batches so you can easily use it in other recipes, a little goes a long way.
 It will stay good for up to six months.

 Some people say clam juice tastes fishy, while others find the slightly fishy taste delicious.
 Most recipes just use a small portion of clam stock or clam nectar to add a seafood flavor and it is not overpowering whatsoever.